-At first, you'll need to rest your foot to let it heal.
-Once your doctor has cleared you for exercise, begin with easy exercises like manipulation.
-While manipulating your toe, you grasp it with your thumb and forefinger just above the toe joint.
+HOW TO DO IT: Grasp your big toe on the injured foot with your opposite thumb and forefinger, just above the toe joint.
 Use your other hand to grasp the area under the toe joint and gently pull in either direction while allowing your toe to remain straight.
 Then, push your toe upward and downward, holding for three to five seconds.
 This will help you regain movement in your big toe.

 HOW TO DO IT: Point your big toe and stretch your legs.
 Curl the rest of your toes under your foot and use your big toe to slowly write out the letters of the alphabet as you swivel your ankle and flex your foot.
 Once you're done writing the alphabet, write out different names of people, places and things to practice moving your foot.

-As you become stronger and your recovery progresses, you can add elements to your exercise to help you get a deeper stretch in your ankle and foot.
-A resistance band can help you exercise from a seated position while giving you the best stretch possible.
-Loop a resistance band around the arch of your foot or have someone loop it for you.
-Grip the ends of the resistance band in either hand and use the band to slowly direct your ankle around in different directions.
+HOW TO DO IT: Loop a towel around the arch of your foot or have someone loop it for you.
+Grip the ends of it in either hand and use the towel to slowly stretch your ankle around in different directions.
 This should not be a painful exercise, so stop if your foot hurts.